sannae/the-notebook/docs/dev/git.md

 > Just moves the branch to the new commit git reset --soft 23b40d196e0a4b81637b255c945feab0084f5f88

+> Reset the last committed changes back into the staging index. _Very very_ helpful when wronly committing to the repository
+> Basically, it resets to the status previous to HEAD, keeping the changes in teh staging index git reset --soft HEAD^

 ### git clean

 > Show the untracked files that would be removed, without removing them